 Workers’ compensation for Georgia contractors

-Businesses in Georgia with employees are required to have workers’ compensation coverage, which protects your employees and your business in the event of a work-related injury or illness.
+Businesses with employees are required to have workers’ compensation insurance in Georgia, which protects your employees and your business in the event of a work-related injury or illness.

 Having workers’ compensation will provide peace of mind to you, your employees, and your clients.
 Plus, you will be protected against and not responsible for financial downfalls, such as medical bills if an employee becomes sick or injured due to a task you asked them to complete.